Hacker1one/hacker1one.github.io/_pages/about.md

 Feel free to reach out if you want to chat about brain networks, math, or just to say hi—I’m always happy to connect!

----
-*You can find my contact info and social links in the sidebar.*